 Tia did her MSc on the comparative population genetics in Medicago lupulina and its associated bacteria.
 She is currently a co-advised PhD student with John and Megan Frederickson.
 Besides doing an awesome MSc, she is very good at yoga.

 Priya joined the Stinchcombe lab in 2016, and elected to stay for a MSc (at least).
-She’s currently at RMBL, getting that “work in a beautiful mountain setting” sentiment out of her system.
+She worked at RMBL for a summer, getting that “work in a beautiful mountain setting” sentiment out of her system.
 She now is looking at plasticity in plant-microbe mutualisms.

 Dexter D. Stinchcombe, Lab Pet